 Following the trajectory of punitive laws passed a decade earlier in neighboring El Salvador, Nicaragua is one of only a few countries in the world to have such severe restrictions.

-This event will be moderated by Professor Cath Chamberlain, Melbourne School of Population and Global Health; Cath will be joined by Holen Kahn, co-director A Quiet Inquisition, Caroline Homer, Co-Program Director, Maternal and Child Health at the Burnet Institute in Melbourne, and Blanca Torres, Nicaragua Program Officer at Planned Parenthood Federation of America.
+This event was moderated by Professor Cath Chamberlain, Melbourne School of Population and Global Health; Cath was joined by Holen Kahn, co-director A Quiet Inquisition, Caroline Homer, Co-Program Director, Maternal and Child Health at the Burnet Institute in Melbourne, and Blanca Torres, Nicaragua Program Officer at Planned Parenthood Federation of America.
+Here's the replay: